lytv0511/Nutrivance/README.md

 ### Prerequisites

-- Xcode 15+
+- Xcode 16+
-- iOS 17+ device or simulator
+- iOS or iPadOS 18+ device or simulator
 - macOS Sonoma or later for development
 - Apple Developer Account (for deployment)